timewave-computer/valence-ui-monorepo/packages/programs-config/README.md

 ### `generate.ts`

+This script is run as part of the "prep" step, which generates necesaary files for the UI to consume.

-The `generate.ts` script fetches chain configuration data from remote TOML files, validates it, and writes it to a TypeScript file.
+The `generate.ts` script fetches chain configuration data from remote TOML files, constructs a JSON object the UI can use, and writes it to Typescript file.

+The UI can import this file as a dependency.
+It uses it as a source of truth for which chains are supported, and what parameters are filled in for each domain.

 ### Usage